Microsoft Azure: Privacy

 According to the Patriot Act, Microsoft has acknowledged that the U.S. government can access data even if the hosting company is not American and the data is outside the U.S. To address concerns related to privacy and security, Microsoft has established the Microsoft Azure Trust Center.
 Microsoft Azure offers services that comply with multiple compliance programs, including ISO 27001:2005 and HIPAA.
 A comprehensive and up-to-date list of these services is available on the Microsoft Azure Trust Center Compliance page.
 Microsoft Azure received JAB Provisional Authority to Operate (P-ATO) from the U.S. government under the Federal Risk and Authorization Management Program (FedRAMP) guidelines.
 This program provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud services used by the federal government.

-Controversies
+Human rights campaigns

-Microsoft Azure has faced significant criticism from human rights advocates and activists under the campaign No Azure for Apartheid, which accuses the company of providing cloud and AI services to entities involved in oppressive policies, particularly in occupied Palestinian territories.
-Critics argue that Azure’s technology could enable surveillance, displacement, and systemic discrimination, drawing parallels to historic complicity in apartheid regimes.
-Similar concerns have been raised about other tech giants, like with the No Tech for Apartheid, but Microsoft’s government contracts and military partnerships have placed it under intense scrutiny.
-Protesters demand transparency, ethical oversight, and the termination of contracts that may facilitate human rights violations.
-Microsoft has defended its compliance with international laws, but opponents insist that mere legal adherence is insufficient when technologies could exacerbate oppression.
-The debate reflects broader tensions between corporate profits, technological ethics, and accountability in conflict zones.
+In 2025, an activist campaign named "No Azure for Apartheid" accused Microsoft of providing cloud and AI services to entities involved in Israeli policies within the Palestinian territories.
+Campaign organizers argue that Azure's technology could enable surveillance and displacement, drawing parallels to historical corporate involvement in apartheid regimes.
+Similar activism has targeted other technology companies, such as the No Tech for Apartheid movement directed at Google and Amazon, though critics state that Microsoft's specific government contracts and military partnerships draw heightened scrutiny.
+Protesters have demanded transparency, ethical oversight, and the termination of contracts that they state facilitate human rights violations.
+Microsoft has stated that its operations comply with international laws and regulations.